 I have three sons, each successful and accomplished in their own diverse ways, and I’m proud of them all.
-That day was Scott’s turn.
+That day was my middle son’s turn.
 My heart sung and my eyes welled up as I watched him cross that stage to get his engineering degree.
 All the hard work, struggles, loneliness (he lived the final year in the dorm while his wife did her articling in St John’s) had paid off.
 And if I can be excused for bragging, I just heard today he’s landed an excellent job with a major engineering firm.

 After the ceremony, Hubby, looking pale but perkier, picked us up and we had precious few moments to explore Halifax’s beautiful waterfront, before downing a quick and tasty meal at Salty’s.